LibrePlan/libreplan/doc/src/user/en/04-avances.rst

 Entering Progress Based on Type
 ===============================

-Progress is entered for order elements, but it can also be entered using a shortcut from the planning tasks.
-Users are responsible for deciding which progress type to associate with each order element.
+Progress is entered for project elements, but it can also be entered using a shortcut from the planning tasks.
+Users are responsible for deciding which progress type to associate with each project element.

-Users can enter a single, default progress type for the entire order.
+Users can enter a single, default progress type for the entire project.

-Before measuring progress, users must associate the chosen progress type with the order.
+Before measuring progress, users must associate the chosen progress type with the project.
 For example, they might choose percentage progress to measure progress on the entire task or an agreed progress rate if progress measurements agreed upon with the client will be entered in the future.

 .. figure:: images/avance.png
    :scale: 40